Choosing Your Perfect Splitboard

 Choosing a splitboard is an important decision.
 Your splitboard will be an extension of your body in undeniably committing situations.
 No matter what terrain you ride, when you head into the backcountry it’s imperative that you execute your tour and make it back to the trailhead efficiently.
 Riding the right splitboard for your size and the terrain will allow you to be most efficient moving up or down.

 The best model splitboard for you depends on your riding style and the terrain you ride.
 All of our models can handle all-terrain and all-conditions, but each model has design features that are tweaked to offer the highest possible performance in more specific terrain.
 Here is an overview of our models.
 Check the product pages for detailed performance features for each model.

-Solution - Directional freeride shape with medium stiff flex designed for versatile, all-terrain performance.
+Solution Splitboard - Directional freeride shape with medium stiff flex designed for versatile, all-terrain performance.

-Carbon Solution - Directional freeride shape with stiff flex designed for all-terrain, HIGH SPEED and TECHNICAL performance.
+Carbon Solution Splitboard - Directional freeride shape with stiff flex designed for high speed performance in technical terrain.

-Women’s Solution - Directional freeride shape with medium soft flex designed for versatile, all-terrain performance.
+Women’s Solution Splitboard - Directional freeride shape with medium soft flex designed for versatile, all-terrain performance.

 Storm Chaser Split - Directional surf inspired swallow tail shape with soft flex designed for slashing pow and carving through the trees.